Ecommerce Growth

 To demonstrate the same:

-• Communicate empathy by telling them you have their back
+• Communicate empathy in your copy by telling them you have their back

 • Use the Barnum Effect—the tendency to believe generalized information to be an accurate description of themselves